runbuggyinc/api-docs-src/docs/VtoStatuses.md

 ### Unclaimed
 The Vehicle Transfer Order has been unclaimed by a transportation company.

+### Approved
+The Vehicle Transfer Order has been reviewed and approved by RunBuggy after transportation company unclaimed due to issues with order.

 ### Assigned
 The Vehicle Transfer Order has been assigned to a transportation company driver.